How to Create a Diversified Index Fund Portfolio?

 Investing is only for long term goals.
 If you need money in five years or less, then place those funds in a short term certificate of deposit, Government I bond, or money market mutual fund.
 Investing offers the opportunity for higher returns, but along with those higher returns, comes more volatility.
 You don’t want the money you need for a home down payment in three years to drop in value in year two.

-Step 1: Where do I place my long term investable funds?
+1. Where do I invest for long term goals?